Adrian Smith (basketball): College career

 Smith enrolled to play basketball at Northeast Mississippi Junior College (now known as Northeast Mississippi Community College).
 After Smith excelled on the court, Northeast coach Bonner Arnold convinced legendary University of Kentucky coach Adolph Rupp to send a scout to see Smith, and UK offered a scholarship.

 Smith didn't see much action his junior season until Kentucky's star guard, Vernon Hatton, went out with an appendectomy, and for seven games, Smith averaged 16.3 points.
 As a senior, Smith was a starter and averaged 12.4 points per game.
-The Wildcats' team, known as the "Fiddlin' Five", beat Seattle University 84-72 to win the 1957–58 national championship, led by 30 points from Hatton and 24 from Johnny Cox.
+The Wildcats' team, known as the "Fiddlin' Five", beat Seattle University 84–72 to win the 1957–58 national championship, led by 30 points from Hatton and 24 from Johnny Cox.
 Smith averaged just under 14 points in UK's four NCAA tourney wins, including seven in the championship game.

 Smith graduated from Kentucky with a business degree.

 After college

 He was selected in the 1958 NBA draft, but not until the 15th round (85th overall) by the Cincinnati Royals.

+USAF All-Stars (1959–1960)

-Instead of attempting to make the Royals, he joined the U.S. Army, where he played on the Army's all-star team and in 1960 was selected to play on the eventual undefeated U.S. men's basketball team that won the gold medal in the 1960 Olympics in Rome, Italy.
-The team went 8-0 in the Olympics, led by future hall-of-famers Oscar Robertson, Jerry Lucas, and Jerry West, although in the opening win against host Italy, Smith was the team's leading scorer, with 17 points scored.
+Instead of attempting to make the Royals, Smith joined the U.S. Army, where he played on the Army's All-Star team and in 1960 was selected to play on the eventual undefeated U.S. men's basketball team that won the gold medal in the 1960 Olympics in Rome, Italy.
+The team went 8–0 in the Olympics, led by future hall-of-famers Oscar Robertson, Jerry Lucas, and Jerry West, although in the opening win against host Italy, Smith was the team's leading scorer, with 17 points scored.
 The team's average margin of victory in the eight games was 42.4 points per game.

+Akron Goodyear Wingfoots (1961)

+Smith played for the Akron Goodyear Wingfoots in 1961.